All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Private Insurance (Employer-Sponsored Plans)

 Coverage for anti-obesity medications has improved but remains inconsistent.
 Some large employers now cover Wegovy, especially those that have recognized the ROI of treating obesity (reduced healthcare costs, fewer sick days, improved productivity).
-However, many plans still classify weight loss medications as "lifestyle" drugs and exclude them.
+But many plans still classify weight loss medications as "lifestyle" drugs and exclude them.

 If your plan does cover Wegovy, expect: